NomicFoundation/hardhat/docs/getting-started/README.md

 ## Overview

 Buidler is a task runner that facilitates building Ethereum smart contracts.
-It helps developer manage and automate the recurring tasks that are inherent to the process of building smart contracts, as well as easily introducing more functionality around this workflow.
+It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts, as well as easily introducing more functionality around this workflow.
 This means compiling and testing at the very core.

 Buidler is designed around the concepts of **tasks** and **plugins**.
 Every time you're running Buidler from the CLI you're running a task.
 E.g. `npx buidler compile` is running the `compile` task.